Types of Employees: A Guide to Worker Classification

 Part-time Employees

-Conversely, a part-time employee is defined by working fewer hours than the threshold for full-time employment.
+A part-time employee is defined as working fewer hours than the threshold for full-time employment.
 As noted above, that threshold can vary.
-Anything less than 40 hours per week can be considered part-time, but for some companies, total weekly work hours must be as low as 29 or fewer for employees to be part time.
+Anything less than 40 hours per week can be considered part-time, but for some companies, total weekly work hours must be as low as 29 for employees to be part time.
 These workers are normally paid at an hourly rate, but employers may offer them a salaried rate.
 Part-time employees may also have fewer company benefits than full-time employees.

-Two things to note regarding compliance on employing part-time workers:
+Two things to note regarding compliance with employing part-time workers:

-- If you fall under the employer requirement of The Affordable Care Act (ACA), then you must offer health insurance for employees working more than 30 hours per week or more than 130 hours per month (even if you consider them part-time employees).
+- If you meet the employer requirement of the Affordable Care Act (at least 50 full-time equivalent employees), you must offer health insurance for employees working more than 30 hours per week or more than 130 hours per month (even if you consider them part-time employees).
+See our guide to full-time equivalent calculations for more information.

 - If you offer a retirement plan to your full-time employees, the Employee Retirement Income Security Act (ERISA) states that you must allow all staff to participate—including part-time workers—if they have worked more than 1,000 hours over a period of one year.